TRAVEL

 DogsAs much as we love dogs we regret they are not allowed in the gardens, apart from blind and hearing dogs of course.

-real people should not fill this in and expect good things - do not remove this or risk form bot signupsEnd mc_embed_signupYour email address will remain completely confidential and only be used for information on Richmond Hill Open Gardens events.
+Subscribe to our mailing list* indicates required Email Address* real people should not fill this in and expect good things - do not remove this or risk form bot signupsEnd mc_embed_signupYour email address will remain completely confidential and only be used for information on Richmond Hill Open Gardens events.

 By carParking on Richmond Hill on a Sunday is restricted and often congested.
 Please use the public car parks available in the town centre.

-Copyright © 2022 Richmond Hill Open Gardens.
+Copyright © 2026 Richmond Hill Open Gardens.
 All rights reserved

 There are so many ways to enjoy a day out in historic Richmond.
 Here are a few suggestions:Take in the famous Turner view from the Terrace.Walk down through Terrace Gardens to the Thames footpath, taking in the large glasshouse on the way.Visit glorious Richmond Park and see the herds of Red and Fallow deer.Enjoy the shops in Richmond town centre and explore the lanes and alleyways leading to Richmond Green.

-in any order.Tickets will also be available on the day.
+The ticket voucher can be exchanged at St Matthias Church or at any participating garden, for a clearly labelled ticket/map to help you find your way around.
+You can start at any garden and visit in any order.Tickets will also be available on the day.
 Cashless payment is preferred and can be made at St Matthias Church or at some Gardens.
-Most other gardens will be able to take payment in cash.
+Some gardens will be able to take payment in cash.

-——On Sunday 22nd May 2022, 12 beautiful gardens will be open to the public, offering something of interest for everyone.
-After the restrictions of the last two years, gardens and gardening have become increasingly important and we are delighted to welcome visitors to join us for a day to remember.
+RICHMOND HILL OPEN GARDENS ——On Sunday 17th May 2026, 16 beautiful gardens will be open to the public.
+We are delighted to welcome visitors to join us for a day to remember, offering something of interest for everyone.
 Within walking distance of each other and close to Richmond town centre, the gardens are all set on the slopes of picturesque Richmond Hill.
-They will be open from 11am - 5pm; some will have plant sales.
+The gardens will be open from 11am - 5pm, with plant sales at some locations.
 Tea and homemade cakes at St Matthias Church will complete a wonderful day out.
-After the amazing success of our previous Open Gardens events, we are delighted to hold the event again with several new gardens taking part.
-This year we are supporting local charities: The Holly Lodge Centre and Dose of Nature.
+After the amazing success of our previous Open Gardens events, we are delighted to hold the event once again.
+This year we are supporting local charities and community projects: Holly Lodge Centre, The Real Junk Food Project and Richmond Soup Kitchen.

 By busThe 371 bus (towards Kingston) goes directly from outside the railway station to St Matthias Church, the central point of Richmond Hill Open Gardens.Please see www.tfl.gov.uk for bus routes from Kew, Kingston, Sheen, Twickenham and surrounding areas